abhimanyubangaru/JournalAppCoreData/README.md

   2. Click on the .xcodeproj file.
   3. Open Xcode and at the top of the IDE, change the target to any simulator(or device of choice).
   4. Click the run button -- looks like a play button on a TV remote -- to run.

+Future RoadMap:
+- Try to determine which people are in each photo of the day to create a list of people met that day.
+- Create a widget which allows the user to take a picture, and that picture automatically takes place as the photo of the day.